This kind of move deserves more time, not less.

 A move of this magnitude is not just a logistical event.
 At its best, it's an artistic one.
 It’s a chance to consciously shape what the next chapter looks like.
 It's a healing one; an opportunity to process what's being left behind with care instead of chaos.
 And it's a transformative one, because the way a family moves through this transition changes what the transition means.
 When it's done well, it becomes part of the story they tell about their life, not just something that happened to them.

-In addition to the transition services above, I also offer senior real estate, home staging, and memory preservation, so that the sale of a home, the way it's presented to the world, and the memories it holds can all be handled with the same intention that guides everything else we do here.
+In addition to the transition services above, I also offer senior real estate, so that the sale of a home can be handled with the same intention that guides everything else we do here.

 Frequently Asked Questions